nanocosmos/documentation-net/docs/webrtc/nanostream_webrtc_demos.md

 :::info[Bintu Account]
 To begin, please sign in using your nanoStream Cloud/Bintu account credentials. <br/>
-If you have not created an account yet, you can [sign up](https://dashboard.nanostream.cloud/auth?signup) or reach out to our dedicated sales team via the [contact form](https://www.nanocosmos.de/contact) or by sending an email to<mailto:sales@nanocosmos.de>
+    If you have not created an account yet, you can [sign up](https://dashboard.nanostream.cloud/auth?signup) or reach out to our dedicated sales team via the [contact form](https://www.nanocosmos.de/contact) or by sending an email to sales@nanocosmos.de.
-.
 :::

 :::info[Live Transcoding]